projectcalico/calico/security/service-policy.md

 - Allow or deny access to the Kubernetes API service.
 - Reference port information already declared by the application, making it easier to keep policy up-to-date as application requirements change.

-### Limitations

-Service rules in network policy are not implemented on Windows nodes.
-This will be included in a future release.

 ### Features

 This how-to guide uses the following {{site.prodname}} features: